joeltaylor/quantizer/README.md

 # Quantizer
-Arduino quantizer and S&H for modular synth aplications.
+Arduino quantizer and S&H for modular synth applications.

 Features (for while)
 <ul>Inputs